-The Capital One® SavorOne® Cash Rewards credit card (learn more), meanwhile, has a 0 percent APR on purchases and balance transfers for the first 15 months.
-There is a 3 percent transfer fee, but the $150 welcome bonus you'll receive when you spend $500 within the first 3 months will give you a nice little cushion.
+The Capital One® SavorOne® Cash Rewards credit card, meanwhile, has a 0 percent APR on purchases and balance transfers for the first 15 months.
+There is a 3 percent transfer fee, but the $150 welcome bonus you’ll receive when you spend $500 within the first three months will give you a nice little cushion.

 3. Take Advantage of Sign-Up Bonuses

 Signup bonuses are one of the easiest ways you can save — or rather, earn! — money using your credit card.
 Many cards offer hundreds of dollars in cash back as sign-up bonuses or tens of thousands of points that can be used for travel.